 There are apps to help you do this such as grammarly and- www.hemingwayapp.com/.
 The grammarly app picks up your spelling errors as well as grammatical errors.
 You can use the hemingway app for free online by pasting your content over the sample text.
 This app will:-

 - Highlight your complex sentences which need revision

 This app works according to an automated formula.
 It lacks an understanding of poetic license or the need to evoke emotions in your readers.
 There may be times you will want to override its recommendations.

 Word count – recommended minimum for search engines

 There is a 300 word recommended minimum for Google and other search engines – some say 500.
-You are not likely to rank well in search engine results if your article is less than 300 words long.
+Some say you are not likely to rank well in search engine results if your article is less than 300 words long.

-Articles which cover a topic in depth and are as long as 2,000 words can rank better in search engines if they are rich in relevant keyword phrases.
+Articles which cover a topic in-depth and are as long as 2,000 words are said to rank better in search engines if they are rich in relevant keyword phrases.